Request to Join

 Dr. Amy Sheer is a second year Internal Medicine resident at the University of Florida, where she also attended medical school.
 She is originally from Long Island, New York and knew from a young age she wanted to go into a medical field.
 She completed a degree in Molecular Biology and Microbiology at the University of Central Florida.
 Prior to medical school she completed a two year fellowship at the National Institutes of Health and a M.P.H. at Johns Hopkins Bloomberg School of Public Health.
 It is while earning her MPH her passion for primary care and lifestyle medicine was ignited.
 She has spent time at innovative primary care practices across the country and at the CDC involved in population based diabetes research.
 She is currently the first Primary Care Track IM resident at the University of Florida.
 After residency she hopes to incorporate her interests in chronic disease prevention and research to make positive lifestyle changes on an individual patient level.
 In her spare time she enjoys participating in races, cross-training, traveling, and spending time with her fiance, David, and animal babies, Tank, Brie and Cooper.

-I am completing my internal medicine residency at New York Presbyterian Hospital/Columbia University Medical Center and will be a chief resident for the 2017-2018 academic year.
+I am currently a pulmonary and critical care fellow at UCLA.
+I completed my internal medicine residency and chief residency at New York Presbyterian Hospital/Columbia University Medical Center.
 I was born and raised in southern California and completed my undergraduate degree in biomedical engineering at Harvard University.
 I received my MD from Columbia University College of Physicians and Surgeons and my MBA from Columbia Business School.
-I am planning to pursue further clinical training in pulmonary and critical care medicine, with career goals at the intersection of technology, healthcare administration, andf clinical medicine.
+My career goals lie at the intersection of technology, healthcare administration, and clinical medicine.

 Ryan is from Boston, Massachusetts.
 He attended college at Tufts University and majored in both Biochemistry and Community Health.
 He continued his studies at Tufts University School of Medicine and received a dual-degree with a Master of Public Health.